Apteco/AptecoCustomChannels/KlickTipp/README.md

 - Apteco Administrator for setting up this channel
 - Remote Access to Apteco Server for initial setup

-- PeopleStage needs to be configured to fill the column subscriberId, if already present
+- PeopleStage needs to be configured to fill the column `subscriberId`, if already present

 # Notes